PurdueEntomologicalResearchCollection/taxonpages-dev/README.md

 # Purdue Entomology's [TaxonPages](https://github.com/SpeciesFileGroup/taxonpages)

+**Purdue Entomological Research Collection** (PERC) homepage: https://ag.purdue.edu/department/entm/perc/

-It has four repos, each with its own GitHub Pages site — because a repo [can only have a single GitHub Pages site](https://github.com/orgs/community/discussions/21582).
+The PERC instance of TaxonPages has four repos, each with its own GitHub Pages site — because a repo [can only have a single GitHub Pages site](https://github.com/orgs/community/discussions/21582).
 They diverge only in their `base_url` in the file `config/router.yml`.

 | Repo | Destination | `base_url` in `router.yml` |
 |--|--|--|